pppxiyu/AH_estimator_ml/README.md

 `run_resumeEval.py` and `run_resumeScaleUp.py` are kept for debugging purposes.
 They reload the saved estimations on the prototype level and redo the scaling up to census tract level or the metrics calculation/visualiztion.
+Please also use `run_resumeEval.py` to run new evaluation functions, if further custom evaluation of the estimation is needed

 ## Reference